JiteshChavan/Generative-AI-VQGAN-for-discrete-neural-representation-learning/README.md

 - gpt_inference_play.ipynb has a demo on how to perform inference.
 Note that images do have to be shardified using shardify.py and image_quantizer.py and then fed into the model as evident from the demo notebook.
 - The training scripts for both the stages ensure that model checkpoints are saved periodically, specified by "steps_per_checkpoint" in train_resnet_vqgan.py and train_gpt.py.
 The checkpoints are stored in the specified log_dir.

+## To do list:
+- [ ] Implement super resolution render using sliding attention window

 ## Citation
 ```bibtex
 @misc{esser2021taming,